 Although digital printing is rapidly gaining acceptance for its ability to print onto a much greater selection of materials due to ink manufacturing improvements, one big plus is the longevity of the printed matter.
 Screen printing inks outperform digital inks every time in regards to durability, so if you are looking to create a product that you know will undergo significant wear and tear, screen printing will allow for this, meaning your design will last longer.

-Screen printing is a particularly good option if you are looking to create a design with block colours or text (making it ideal for printing logos and company branding).
+How screen printing works lends itself to designs with block colours or text (making it ideal for printing logos and company branding).
 You are often able to achieve a very crisp design using block colours and screen printing can use metallic and fluorescent colours which aren’t available through digital printing, thereby providing an added flexibility.

 Despite being flexible in terms of print material, screen printing does offer far less flexibility when it comes to personalising a design.
 As previously mentioned, the set up process for screen printing is long and involved meaning it is difficult to change individual parts of a design compared to digital printing in which customisation is relatively easy.
 You can get around this by printing the personalised parts of your design separately but this isn’t always the best solution if you want a well finished product.